qstainless/CEN4025C-module04/README.md

 ## How to use this program.
 No user interaction needed.
 The program simple adds and removes the 2 million elements tot he lists, without providing feedback so as to avoid a potential impact in performance profiling.

+## Profiling results
+From a sample of five tests, the method with the longest run time is `processHashTables()`.

 ## Installation.
 Clone the repo, import it into your favorite Java IDE, and run Main.